 Japanese insurers have introduced unique product offerings in their domestic market, including hybrid insurance products and wellness-focused policies.

-While it hasn’t happened, some of these innovations could eventually enter the U.S. market, providing policyholders more options.
+Although it hasn’t happened yet, some of these innovations could eventually enter the U.S. market, providing policyholders with more options.

 A More Competitive Market